LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Description**
-   ..
-Hint:: Only applies when gamepad is set to ds4 manually.
+   .. hint:: Only applies when gamepad is set to ds4 manually.
 Unused in other gamepad modes.

    Allow Select/Back inputs to also trigger DS4 touchpad click.
 Useful for clients looking to emulate touchpad click on Xinput devices.